vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/vtex-platform-overview.md

 <WhatsNextCard
 title="Data privacy"
-description="Understand our commitment to data privacy and how we ensure compliance with regulations to safeguard personal data." linkTo="https://developers.vtex.com/docs/guides/data-privacy" linkTitle="See more"
+description="Learn about our commitment to data privacy and how we ensure compliance to safeguard personal data." linkTo="https://developers.vtex.com/docs/guides/data-privacy" linkTitle="See more"
 />